RESEARCH STARTER

 Landscape

 The city of Doha is situated on the Persian Gulf and stretches east to west for approximately five kilometers (three miles).
-The city has one main port, Doha Port, located in the oldest part of the city.
+The city has one main port, Doha Port, one of the oldest parts of the city, is historically significant and remains a key point for trade and transportation.
 The center city is laid out in three rings, known as A ring, B ring, and C ring, that form semicircles around Doha Port and contain a majority of the city's financial and administrative buildings.

 The West Bay area contains most of the upscale development in Doha, with luxury accommodations, hotels, and an entertainment district.
 The center city is crowded with small streets and little open space; in the surrounding districts, such as Nueijah and Al-Aleiry, streets are wider with more open space.
 A majority of the newer buildings in the peripheral parts of Doha are of modern, European design, while Islamic architecture and early British buildings are still present in some parts of the old city and surrounding suburbs.